Quantum-to-classical correspondence in Krylov complexity: Quantum and classical Krylov space

 where $x = (q, p)$ is a point in phase space.
 In this case, we use the $L^2$ inner product

 In practice one may not have access to the Perron-Frobenius operator for the classical evolution.
-Instead, we evolve the distribution with the associated area-preserving map $\M$ such that $\rho_{t+1}(x) = \rho_{t}(\M^{-1}(x))$, as Eq.~\eqref{eq:perron_frobenius} suggests, and apply a Gram-Schmidt orthonormalization procedure to the sequence $\{\rho_0, \rho_1, ...\}$ as discussed earlier.
-Interestingly, once finished one can explicitly compute a local matrix representation of the Perron-Frobenius operator by way of Eqs.~\eqref{eq:propagator_sequences} and \eqref{eq:kn_rhot}.
-It is local because it is reduced to the subspace given by the evolution subject to the initial condition.
+Instead, we evolve the distribution with the associated area-preserving map $\M$ such that $\rho_{t+1}(x) = \rho_{t}(\M^{-1}(x))$, as Eq.~\eqref{eq:perron_frobenius} suggests, and apply a Gram-Schmidt orthonormalization procedure to the sequence $\{\rho_0, \rho_1, ...\}$ to obtain the Krylov basis $\{\kr_0, \kr_1, ...\}$, as mentioned earlier.
+A lack of direct access to $\PF$ means that neither the Arnoldi sequences~\eqref{eq:arnoldi_sequences} nor the matrix~\eqref{eq:propagator_sequences} can be computed directly.
+However, from the obtained quantities we can calculate $\bnt{n}{t} = \sbraket{\kr_n}{\rho_t}_C$ [Eq.~\eqref{eq:rhot_kn}], which provides $\atn{t}{n}$ through Eq.~\eqref{eq:kn_ortho_bnt_atn} by inverting the matrix $\beta$.
+This finally yields a local matrix representation of the Perron-Frobenius operator by way of Eq.~\eqref{eq:propagator_wavefunctions}, from which the Arnoldi sequences can also be extracted.
+The representation is local because it is reduced to the subspace given by the evolution subject to the chosen initial condition.

 Note that, since a density matrix $\rho$ is hermitian (and a probability distribution real), the resulting quantities defined in Krylov space are also all real.
 However, the space of density matrices (probability distributions) is not closed upon the operations carried on during the construction of Krylov space.
 This is because the linear combinations that result in \eqref{eq:kn_rhot} are not necessarily convex.
 Thus, the resulting Krylov states will generally not be density matrices (probability distributions) and will not obey the Kolmogorov axioms.